After federal law, Ibaneis reduces ICMS on fuel: "It will cause damage"

 0

 The governor participates, this Saturday, in the March for Jesus, in Brasília.
-During the event, he confirmed the decision to reduce the rate, anticipated by the Wide Angle column.
+During the event, Ibaneis confirmed the decision to reduce the rate, anticipated by the Wide Angle column.
 “It will cause enormous damage to the city, but what can you do, right?
 Have to comply.
-Law is made to be enforced”, highlighted Ibaneis.
+Law is made to be enforced”, highlighted the head of the Palácio do Buriti.

-The DODF publication, in an extra edition, will have a retroactive date of Friday (7/1).
-In the country, at least 10 states lowered the ICMS rate.

 contingency

-After the National Congress approved the ICMS ceiling on fuels, the governor published a contingency decree of R$500 million from the Federal District’s budget.
+After the National Congress approved the ICMS ceiling on fuels, the governor published a decree that sets aside R$500 million in the Federal District’s budget.

 Ibaneis told the column that the measure is necessary to maintain the balance of the DF’s public accounts.
 “We had to make the contingency after the approval, in Congress, of the Complementary Law Project (PLP) nº 18.
 This is an action of fiscal responsibility of the government”, he pointed out.

-Have you read all the notes and articles in the column today?
+Have you read all the notes and reports in the column today?
 Click here.